prahladyeri/SimplePMS/README.md

 ![main screen](screenshots/main.png)

-# Technology
+# Compatibility

-Runs on any Windows OS where .NET Framework 4.0 (or above) is installed, built with C# (WinForms) technology.
+- Windows: XP and above (.NET Framework 3.5+ is the only dependency).
+- Linux: Theoretically possible to run with [Wine compatibility layer](https://www.winehq.org/) and Mono Runtime.

 # Features